PackFitter

 Last updated: April 2026

 Packing for a 14-day trip with carry-on only is difficult without a deliberate strategy.
 This page covers what to pack, how much space it takes, and includes a calculator to check if your setup fits.
-Most 14-day setups need 40–55 liters — carry-on is only realistic with laundry access mid-trip and disciplined packing choices.
+Most 14-day setups require a 40–45L bag with laundry access — without it, carry-on is only realistic for light packers in warm climates.

 Check if your packing setup fits your bag →